Best 3 Days in Copenhagen Itinerary for First Time Travel

 Afternoon

-You’ll want to try to be at the Amalienborg Palace before noon to get a good viewing of the changing of the royal guard that starts promptly at noon.
-Allow at least 15 minutes to watch.
+You’ll want to try to be at the Amalienborg Palace in time to get a good viewing sport for the changing of the royal guard that starts promptly at noon.
 Then stroll around the palace grounds and Frederik VIII’s Palace grounds.
 All of this is free.

-Around 1pm, head towards the water to walk south towards Nyhavn (New Harbor) for a late lunch.
+Then walk south near the water towards Nyhavn (New Harbor) for a late lunch.
 You can’t miss this iconic harbor and its colorful buildings with restaurants that seem to stretch forever along the water.

 Take your time to spend a few hours here.
 Try a Smørrebrød, a traditional open faced sandwich on rye bread topped with meats, cheeses, and garnishes.
 Wash it down with a cold beer and get in some people watching.
 Take in some shopping in the area if you wish.